gradual-verification/infer-gv-data/disagreement.md

   `instanceof`, which [prevents a null dereference][instanceof].
 - _complicated check_: The variable is safe, but for complicated control-flow reasons.
+- _eradicate override_: Eradicate seems to give lots of false positives about annotations in overrides, so I'm gonna start ignoring these.
 - _eradicate parameter_: Eradicate seems to give tons of false positives about passing parameters so I'm just gonna start ignoring these.
 - _eradicate test_: Eradicate seems to give tons of false positives in tests so